biosustain/lifelike/docs/wiki/client/design-guide.md

 ## Showing Progress

-In order to show progress, use `ProgressDialogComponent`.
+To show progress, use `ProgressDialogComponent`.
-It accepts list of progress observables (`Observable<Progress>`) and creates a progress bar for each entry.
+It accepts a list of progress observables (`Observable<Progress>`) and creates a progress bar for each entry.
 Currently, two different type of bars are supported:
 ```typescript
 const progress = new Progress({